 Time Saving Tip: When you’re running short on time, try grabbing already cut up butternut squash.
 I’ve noticed our Costco carries organic cubed butternut in the refrigerated section.

-Money Saving Tip: Definitely cut up your own butternut squash whenever you can because it’s much cheaper than buying a package.
+Money Saving Tip: Definitely cut up your own butternut squash whenever you can.
+It’s so much cheaper than buying a package.

 Finally everything is simmered for about 1 1/2 hours which makes this a perfect ‘weekend’ recipe.
 And by ‘weekend’ recipe I mean the kind of comforting, easy to make dish that makes the whole house smell amazing as it cooks.
 This is definitely what I like to call ‘slow cooking’ at it’s finest!